Welcome to the Truffle Domain of Saleix

 GPS : Saleix, 24420

 Latitude : 45.300856 | Longitude : 0.881739

 - Sorges (24420) is situated between Périgueux (24000) and Thiviers

 (24800) on the 21 national road.

-- drive 1 km and turn left in the private path (Holm oak trees and whites barriers).
-Go straight: this
+- drive 1 km and turn left in the private road bordered byHolm oaks and whites fences.
+Go up and at the

 > phone us if you get lost !